Craniocervical Instability Awareness Ribbon

 Cranial Settling (CS)

-Horizontal instability in the craniocervical junction can result in the skull sinking down the spine which causes the top of the spine (Dens) to impinge up into the brainstem.
+Vertical instability in the craniocervical junction can result in the skull sinking down the spine which causes the top of the spine (Dens) to impinge up into the brainstem.

 CCI/AAI in Australia

 We are endeavouring to have a separate site up specifically in relation to CCI/AAI in Australia.
-Till then there is the online awareness page mentioned above and a Facebook support group.
+Till then there is the online awareness page mentioned above and a Facebook Support Group.